Ayesha-da/pneumonia_detection_analysis/README.md

 # pneumonia_detection_analysis
 * For the training - are you using a GPU or a CPU?
 Local machine or online resource?
 Any other details on the hardware or software configuration?
-For the model training we used GPU
+For the model training we used google colab-GPU
 * Did you experience any memory of other difficulties with the image or data size?
 Yes
 * What does the model do if it receives an image that is not an x-ray (for example, a dog)?